ufrisk/MemProcFS/README.md

 * Initial Release.

 v1.1
+* Loaded kernel drivers in System process 'modules' sub-directory (Windows 10).

+v1.2
+* Support for 32-bit Windows - XP to 10.
+* Support for 32-bit memory models (x86 and PAE).
+* Improved auto-identification of memory model and Windows.
-* Loaded kernel drivers in System process 'modules' sub-directory.
+* Loaded kernel drivers in System process 'modules' sub-directory (all Windows versions).
+* PE (exe/dll/sys) Sections and Data Directories as files in 'modules' sub-directory.